Battle of Nawzad: Operation Cobra's Anger

 On December 4, 2009, the US Marines pressed into a remote Taliban stronghold in their first major assault since President Barack Obama had announced the deployment of 30,000 more troops in Afghanistan against the Taliban insurgency.
-Operation Cobra's Anger involved 900 U.S. Marines and sailors, as well as British troops, and 150 Afghan soldiers and police who all pushed into the Nawzad district.
-In addition to a ground assault, 300 marines from the 3rd Battalion, 4th Marines and the Marine recon unit Task Force Raider dropped into the Nawzad valley via helicopters and V-22 Osprey aircraft.
+Operation Cobra's Anger involved 900 US Marines and sailors, as well as British troops, and 150 Afghan soldiers and police who all pushed into the Nawzad district.
+In addition to a ground assault, 300 Marines from the 3rd Battalion, 4th Marines and the Marine recon unit Task Force Raider dropped into the Nawzad valley via helicopters and MV-22 Osprey aircraft.
 This was the first time the Osprey were used in combat operations in Afghanistan.
 In preparation for the Marine offensive the Taliban planted thousands of homemade bombs and dug in positions throughout the valley at the foot of the craggy Tangee Mountains.
 There were no reported ISAF fatalities in the operation and insurgent loses were estimated as 16 killed and 5 captured.

 After securing the district center, the offensive later expanded to Taliban strongholds in outlying villages, including the holdout insurgent stronghold Bar Nowzad.
 ISAF reported this mission as a success.
 They claimed that the population began to return to the District Center three years after they fled the heavy fighting and coalition forces cooperated with returned local government leaders to rebuild the city.